Skip to content

 Event properties

-In Canvas Flow, custom event and purchase event properties can be used in Liquid in any Message step that follows an Action Paths step.
-For Canvas Flow, use this Liquid {{event_properties.${property_name}}} when referencing these event_properties.
-These events must be custom events or purchase events to be used this way in the Message component.
+In Canvas, custom event and purchase event properties can be used in Liquid in any Message step that follows an Action Paths step.
+For example, when referencing event_properties, use this Liquid snippet: {{event_properties.${property_name}}}

 In the first Message step following an Action Path, you can use event_properties related to the event referenced in that Action Path.
 You can have other steps (that are not another Action Paths or Message step) in between this Action Paths step and the Message step.
 Note that you’ll only have access to event_properties if your Message step can be traced back to a non-Everyone Else path in an Action Path step.